studiopress/genesis-author-pro/readme.txt

 == Changelog ==

 = 2.0 =
+* Name change from Genesis Author Pro to Osom Author Pro, since the functionality it's not longer tied to Genesis child themes.
+Genesis users fear not, all the existing functionality will work as usual but you will find new options.
 * Added the ability to display the book details (Price, ISBN, author...) using native blocks.
 * You will find, on the block editor, a new category called "Author Pro" containing all the new available blocks.